Sheffield-Miami-Spring2023/IMS322CD/docs/JavaScript - Jumping Right In.md

 }
 ```

 The body of a function can consist of one or several lines.
 So far, all we really know how to do is log information to the console.
-Try practicing modifying the function below with multiple `console.log` messages.
+Practicemodifying the function below by changing its name and adding multiple `console.log` messages.

 <p class="codepen" data-height="400" data-default-tab="html,result" data-slug-hash="MWBxRwR" data-editable="true" data-user="ersheff" style="height: 400px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/ersheff/pen/MWBxRwR">